When collecting feedback for your voice of customer (VoC) program, it’s easy to be torn between quality and quantity.

 Speed.
 Speedy replies make customers feel valued.
 Aim to make follow-up calls within 48 hours or less.

 Multiple channels.
-Generally, a phone call is the fastest and best way to respond to customer feedback.
+Generally, a phone call is the fastest way to respond to customer feedback.
 In some cases, however, progress and plans that arise from VoC data are better communicated by email as they allow customers to digest them at their convenience.
+Over time, you'll find the survey distribution methods that work for you.

 A focus on engagement.
 Detractors certainly need to be responded to, quickly, but passives and promoters also need replies.
 Passives can be elevated to promoters with the right communication while promoters need to feel valued, too.